 Interested in learning more about our approach to curriculum development?
 Visit our Services page.

 As the instructional designers create the objectives, they carefully connect them to the content.
-The objectives are measurable, which ensures that learning outcomes can occur.
 The team examines the environment in which the content will be used.
-They ask questions such as: will the learners be accessing the material on their mobile phones or in a classroom?
+They ask questions such as:

-The third step of the curriculum development process is to build the content into a workable instructional unit.
-The team combines written material with newly created graphics and, if needed, animation.
+After mapping the content and determining if other materials are needed, the curriculum development team is ready to build the content into workable instructional units.
 As the material is being built, there is constant communication between team members.
+Project managers handle the flow of work and oversee timelines.
+Writers write the lessons that students and/or teachers will use.
 Copy editors work to keep the content consistent by ensuring the work is in the correct style and lines up with the learning objectives.
+Graphic designers develop art, video or animation.
 Instructional designers check that the material will lead to measurable outcomes.
 Multiple iterations occur as material is discussed between team members.